elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

 ## Host metrics

-The Elastic Distribution for OpenTelemetry Node.js also gathers metrics from the host machine with `@opentelemetry/host-metrics` pacakge.
+The Elastic Distribution for OpenTelemetry Node.js also gathers metrics from the host machine with `@opentelemetry/host-metrics` package.